Guide to Feeding Koi During Winter & Other Helpful Tips

 Will left over food rot in my koi’s gut over winter?

-This is an age old myth that just isn’t true, as there is no scientific evidence to suggest that matter left in a koi’s gut will rot while they hibernate.
+This is an age old myth that just isn’t true, as there is no scientific evidence to suggest that matter left in a koi’s gut will rot while they sleep.
 When water temperatures hit 50ºF (10°c) koi will likely stop taking food, when water temperatures hit 40ºF (4°c) koi will slow down even more – but even at this extremely low temperature, their body still functions normally.
-Hibernation does not mean all bodily processes stop, it just means they slow down so less energy and resources are required for each individual function.
+This state does not mean all bodily processes stop, it just means they slow down so less energy and resources are required for each individual function – which is why it’s technically it’s called topor, not hibernation.
 Just like a koi’s heartbeat, a koi’s gut will continue to slowly process food and will also still house good bacteria essential to keeping the system in balance.
 The gut acts as an active bio-dome, encouraging beneficial bacteria and discouraging harmful bacteria that could potentially cause problems.
 As well as this, at temperatures as low as you see most winters, koi become active refrigerators and do not present as the ideal environments for rotting food (quite the opposite).

 To conclude, any left over food will not rot inside your koi during winter, so you can safely keep feeding until your koi stop eating or water temperatures drop low enough – whatever comes first!